mrdarylguy/Optimization/README.md

 # Optimization
-- Optimization models in Python and Julia
+- Python and Julia Code for the NTU module MH3701 Basic Optimization, and other optimization models.
 <hr>

 These optimization tasks are centered around finding the best possible outcome.